NgoniChibaya/WebScrap/README.md

 # WebScrap
-Create a CSV File of List of graphics Card from NewEgg
+Create a CSV File of List of graphics Card from NewEgg using Python and BeautifulSoup 4